okfn/opendefinition/source/open-definition-dev.markdown

 ##### 2.2.3 Share-alike

-The **license** *may* require copies or derivatives of a licensed work to remain under under a license the same as or similar to the original.
+The **license** *may* require copies or derivatives of a licensed work to remain under a license the same as or similar to the original.

 ##### 2.2.4 Notice